 Invasive species—non-native plants, animals and wildlife that often overtake indigenous species—are a big problem across the Lone Star State.
 A menace to the health and happiness of all Texans, these pests cost our national economy an estimated $120 billion per year.
 Some plant invaders completely remake ecosystems, altering natural fire patterns, land productivity and the patterns of resident animals.
 And many non-native animals have devastated local fish and wildlife communities, their numbers growing unchecked by the lack of competition and natural predators.

 The Nature Conservancy is working to raise awareness of invasive species and teach Texans that one of the best—and by far, most creative—ways to control some of our state’s most common critters is to simply eat them!
-This year during Earth Month, we’re partnering with Austin chefs Ned and Jodi Elliot, who have developed unique and delicious recipes using some of Texas’ most pernicious invasives.
+We've partnered with Austin chefs Ned and Jodi Elliot, who have developed unique and delicious recipes using some of Texas’ most pernicious invasives.
 Here they are for your culinary—and patriotic—enjoyment!

 By far the most belligerent of all invasive species, wild boars have been roaming Texas since the 1930s, when Russian hogs imported for sport hunting escaped and bred with domesticated pigs.
 The Lone Star State is now home to as many as 1.5 million feral hogs and they are doing irreparable damage.
 Their digging erodes soil, uproots trees and disturbs native vegetation; their voracious appetite drives them to consume everything from native quail, deer and livestock feed to the eggs of endangered sea turtles.
 But if you like to spend your weekend in camouflage, you’re in luck—Texas has no hunting limits on this species, meaning you could be feasting on this pernicious critter by the weekend.